-CANTON COLLEGE FOUNDATION SCHOLARSHIPS AT SUNY CANTON
+SCHOLARSHIPS AT SUNY CANTON

 Most of the financial assistance available at SUNY Canton is awarded on the basis of an individual student's financial need as determined by universally applied formulas.
 However, there is an increasing number of awards through state and the Canton College Foundation funding which recognize special characteristics and accomplishments of our students and incoming freshmen.
-Some, once awarded, are renewable if the student's special characteristics and academic performance merit, as specified in the award.